MasterOfGrey/ATR-Extra-Frames/.github/README.md

 ## Contributors
-* Russian language translation provided by Tkhakiro
+* Russian language translation provided by Tkhakiro All translations are provided by the community in a voluntary capacity - I don't do them myself.
+Translations are not guaranteed to be up-to-date or to have errors fixed promptly.
+Submit a pull request to submit a translation to your own language.

 ## Links
 I hang out in the discord for the main Android Tiers Reforged mod: